 What is remarkable about Domaine Simon Bize is that each of its wines clearly portrays the ‘house style’ as well as its individual personality, without one masking the other.
-The domaine’s winemaker, Patrick Bize, is a man of few words and of great talent.
+The domaine’s winemaker, Chisa Bize, is a Japanese Burgundian perfectionist.
 It is a little-known fact, but this domaine has some of the oldest vines and the highest average vine age in all of Burgundy.
-There are few domaines that could boast a Bourgogne Rouge made from vines planted in 1963, 1971 and 1980; or a 1er Cru Vergelesses made from vines planted by his forbears from the ‘30s – ‘60s with the youngest planted by Pat- rick himself in 1978!
-Patrick’s winemaking philosophy is based on the principle that yield is of the utmost importance and should never exceed 40 hectoliters per hectare (a personally imposed restriction, given that the legal limits set by the French government are signicantly higher).
-He believes in harvesting ‘perfect’ fruit, and does whatever is required to accomplish this, even if it involves a degree of risk that most winemakers are not comfortable with.
+There are few domaines that could boast a Bourgogne Rouge made from vines planted in 1963, 1971 and 1980; or a 1er Cru Vergelesses made from vines planted by his forbears from the ‘30s – ‘60s with the youngest planted in 1978!
+The winemaking philosophy is based on the principle that yield is of the utmost importance and should never exceed 40 hectoliters per hectare (a personally imposed restriction, given that the legal limits set by the French government are significantly higher).
+She believes in harvesting ‘perfect’ fruit, and does whatever is required to accomplish this, even if it involves a degree of risk that most winemakers are not comfortable with.

 BOURGOGNE ROUGE ‘LES PERRIERES’